-- Cocoa Powder – The key ingredient and secret to all true red velvet cake recipes and gives the box mix a richer flavor
+- Cocoa Powder – The key ingredient and secret to all classic red velvet cake recipes and gives the box mix a richer flavor

 - Buttermilk – If you don’t have buttermilk on hand, look at the cake recipe card below for a great buttermilk mixture substitute.

-- Red Food Dye – This is what gives it that beautiful, red color.
+- Red Food Dye – This is what gives it that beautiful, vibrant red color.

 - Butter – Salted or unsalted, your preference.
 Softened.

 For the Frosting:

 - Cream Cheese – Softened.

 - Butter – Softened.
 I like unsalted butter for the icing.

 - Nuts – Classic recipes call for nuts, but this is optional.
 You can use your favorite nut, but we prefer pecans.

 To make this recipe, you’ll need either an electric mixer or stand mixer.